Rest of collapsed Surfside condo set to be demolished Sunday night between 10 p.m. and 3 a.m.

 Rescuers began the eleventh day since the partial building collapse at Surfside by making preparations for the controlled demolition of the rest of the building, which officials said is planned between 10 p.m. and 3 a.m., ahead of Tropical Storm Elsa’s potential arrival to Florida.

-“We encourage you to close all of the windows and the doors and all air intakes, and to cover all other openings that may allow dust to enter,” Miami-Dade County Mayor Daniella Levine Cava said.
+“We encourage you to close all of the windows and the doors and all air intakes, and to cover all other openings that may allow dust to enter,” Levine Cava said.

-During a morning briefing at the county’s Emergency Operations Center in Doral, Levine Cava said search and rescue teams have stopped work at the site ahead of the demolition but are expected to get back to work immediately after it is deemed safe.
+During a morning briefing at the county’s Emergency Operations Center in Doral, Miami-Dade Mayor Daniella Levine Cava said search and rescue teams have stopped work at the site ahead of the demolition but are expected to get back to work immediately after it is deemed safe.

-“This is an Independence Day unlike any we have experienced ever before,” Levine Cava said.
+“This is an Independence Day unlike any we have experienced ever before,” said Levine Cava.

 Levine Cava said the demolition will use “strategic” explosives designed to bring down the remaining structure using gravity, within the footprint of its existing walls.
 She said there might be noise and dust and residents have been advised to stay indoors between 7 p.m. and at least two hours after the blast.